arsenduzgun/travelling-salesman-problem-solver/readme.md

 - **Order of Locations**: Displayed in the text box and saved as a .txt file.
 - **Graphical Visualisation of Path**: The computed path is displayed in a separate window, showing the approximate shortest route.
-- **All Locations View**: A separate window shows all the locations from the provided file.

 ## 4. Input File Format